-Liver transplantation is a lifesaving procedure for severe liver disease, but donor shortages and rising demand has not been matched by an equivalent increase in deceased donor organs, leading to longer waiting times and higher mortality rates for those on the list which have necessitated the use of Living donor liver transplantation (LDLT) [1].
-The selection criteria for LDLT remains an indispensable part of the process, owing to the fact that it is a procedure of high risk complications on both donors and recipients.
-The donor evaluation process is everevolving, in addition to a carful history and physical exam, a full metabolic panel is now routinely requested.
-Imaging modalities like echocardiography and coronary evaluation including performing an angiogram is being implemented in routine practice.
-Focusing not only on the donor's graft; but also ensuring the donor's operation can be performed in a safe manner with good long-term outcomes [2].
-Even though LDLT is now becoming a routine procedure, it is still accompanied by a number of challenges that are usually overlooked due to the increased demand and donor shortage.
-If a donor has undiagnosed Familial Hypercholesterolemia (FH) or another metabolic disorder, it could be unwittingly passed on to the recipient, potentially leading to cardiovascular complications post-transplant.
+Liver transplantation is a lifesaving procedure for severe liver diseases, but donor shortages and rising demand have not been matched by an equivalent increase in deceased donor organs, leading to longer waiting times and higher mortality rates for those on the list which have necessitated the use of living donor liver transplantation (LDLT) [1].
+The selection criteria for LDLT remain an indispensable part of the process, owing to the fact that it is a procedure of highrisk complications for both donors and recipients.
+The donor evaluation process is ever-evolving, in addition to a careful history and physical exam, a full metabolic panel is now routinely requested.
+Imaging modalities like echocardiography and coronary evaluation including performing an angiogram are being implemented in routine practice.
+The focus is not only on the donor's graft but also on ensuring the donor's operation can be performed safely with good long-term outcomes [2].
+Even though LDLT is now becoming a routine procedure, it is still accompanied by several challenges that are usually overlooked due to the increased demand and donor shortage.
+If a donor has undiagnosed familial hypercholesterolemia (FH) or another metabolic disorder, it could be unwittingly passed on to the recipient, potentially leading to cardiovascular complications posttransplant.
 Therefore, careful screening for metabolic and genetic diseases is an essential part of the donor evaluation process to mitigate these risks [3].
 In this case report, we are specifically interested in the possibility of metabolic disease transmission, especially FH, which is not very common in the literature, but is still possible.
-FH is a common hereditary metabolic condition caused by an autosomal dominant low-density lipoprotein (LDL) receptor (R) mutation.
-Due to the delayed clearance, total cholesterol (TC) and serum LDL cholesterol (LDL-C) levels increase; resulting in excess deposition of cholesterol in skin, tendons, and arterial walls, eventually leading to progressive atherosclerosis and premature coronary heart disease [4,5].
-In this context, we report our experience with a patient who developed myocardial infarction (MI) after undergoing a LDLT from a donor with undetected heterozygous FH.
+FH is a common hereditary metabolic condition caused by an autosomal dominant low-density lipoprotein (LDL) receptor mutation.
+Due to the delayed clearance, total cholesterol (TC) and serum LDL cholesterol levels increase, resulting in excess deposition of cholesterol in the skin, tendons, and arterial walls, eventually leading to progressive atherosclerosis and premature coronary heart disease [4,5].
+In this context, we report our experience with a patient who developed myocardial infarction (MI) after undergoing an LDLT from a donor with undetected heterozygous FH.